Best Beaches In Fethiye, Türkiye

 Belcekiz Beach, Ölüdeniz

 Another Ölüdeniz option is Belcekiz Beach, located next to the Blue Lagoon.
-The sea here isn’t protected from the wind, so it does get quite choppy – however, it’s quite fun to sit on the shore and have the sea lap at you!
+The sea here isn’t protected from the wind, so it does get quite choppy – however, it’s pretty fun to sit on the shore and have the sea lap at you!
 The water is just as blue here, but there’s a bit more to do than simply chilling out, as you can try watersports.

 This beach is fine for families, but remember that the water becomes quite deep quite quickly, so keep an eye on the little ones.
 This is a sandy beach with parasols and sun loungers for rent.
 There are also beach restaurants where you can get refreshments.